Love Spells

 When inscribed on an object or worn as jewelry, the ankh was believed to protect lovers from external harm and ensure that their relationship remained sacred and unbroken.
 Couples could exchange ankhs as a sign of their eternal devotion and commitment to one another.

-The Scarab: Symbol of Rebirth and Transformation
+The Scarab: Symbol of rebirth and transformation

 The Sacred Scarab Beetle